hoene/libmysofa/README.md

 > make all test

+For testing, you will need Docker.

+If you need an Debian package, call

+> cd build && cpack

 ## Usage

-Libmysofa has three main function calls.
+Libmysofa has a few main function calls.

 To read a SOFA file call